-Last Saturday marked the start of my second year in Germany.
-Which seems insane.
-It feels like I just landed from California (oh wait, because I did…).
-But in seriousness, I learned a lot in the past year—about myself, about my new country, about people.
+Last Saturday marked the start of my second year living abroad in Germany.
+Which seems insane—it feels like I just landed from California!
+I learned a lot of important lessons living abroad in the past year—about myself, about my new country, about people.
 In truth, I think a lot of things I knew already.
 I’ve been lucky to have traveled a lot, lived abroad, and worked cross-culturally before.
 But I like that my lifestyle now serves as a constant reminder of these lessons.
-Here are some of the ones that resonate most with me:
+Here are some of the ones that resonate most with me.

 Giving up so much of my stuff when I moved reminded me that you can live with less—and that I’m completely okay with having fewer things and more stories.
 I spent a lot of money on travel within the last year, but I’d much rather have the experiences versus a big television or fancier bike.
 Moving here was expensive, and if the choice is between buying something I don’t really need or having a nice night out with friends, I’d rather use the money towards doing something instead of having something.

 Check out tips for moving abroad from expats living all over the world here.

 Speaking of traveling all the time…here in Germany, I have 30 days of vacation.
 And while it may amuse some of my friends here that I’ve learned lessons about working less (considering the crazy hours I do work), living in such a society has convinced me how imperative some sort of work-life balance is.
 This is honestly my biggest hesitation when it comes to moving back to the States—the feeling that work is always there.
 To some extent, it is here too (especially for me lately), but I also know that when I go on vacation, I’m untouchable.
 And for the most part, work respects that.